fjvallarino/monomer/tasks.md

     - Reorganize drawing operations
   - Stop, think and design
     - How should all of this be organized?
-    - How should modules be layed out?
+    - How should modules be laid out?
     - What are good interfaces for the different parts of the system?
     - Does it make sense that handleEvent is the only pure function in a widget?
     - Based on the previous design, refactor modules